Dr. Hansen's Guidelines for Collaboration

 Subsequent Offenses

-I believe most students would be surprised at how easy it is to detect collaboration - please don't put me to the test.
+I believe most students would be surprised at how easy it is to detect plagiarism and collaboration - please don't put me to the test.
 Remember, you always have a willing and legal collaborator in me.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.